eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - impl
 - utest

-### AnkTable allows creation of different table output formats
+### CliTable allows creation of different table output formats

-#### AnkTable provides default table output
+#### CliTable provides default table output
-`swdd~cli-ank-table-provides-default-table-output~1`
+`swdd~cli-table-provides-default-table-output~1`

 Status: approved

-The AnkTable shall provide a function to create a table output with the following table layout:
+The CliTable shall provide a function to create a table output with the following table layout:
 * table style blank
 * no padding on the left and right side of the table

 Tags:
-- AnkTable
+- CliTable

 Needs:
 - impl
 - utest

-#### AnkTable provides table output with a wrapped column
+#### CliTable provides table output with a wrapped column
-`swdd~cli-ank-table-provides-table-output-with-wrapped-column~1`
+`swdd~cli-table-provides-table-output-with-wrapped-column~1`

 Status: approved

-The AnkTable shall provide a function to create a table output with wrapping a specific column to the remaining terminal width with the following table layout:
+The CliTable shall provide a function to create a table output with wrapping a specific column to the remaining terminal width with the following table layout:
 * table style blank
 * no padding on the left and right side of the table

 Tags:
-- AnkTable
+- CliTable

 Needs:
 - impl
 - utest

-#### AnkTable provides table output with a truncated column
+#### CliTable provides table output with a truncated column
-`swdd~cli-ank-table-provides-table-output-with-truncated-column~1`
+`swdd~cli-table-provides-table-output-with-truncated-column~1`

 Status: approved

-The AnkTable shall provide a function to create a table output with truncating a specific column to the remaining terminal width with the following table layout:
+The CliTable shall provide a function to create a table output with truncating a specific column to the remaining terminal width with the following table layout:
 * table style blank
 * no padding on the left and right side of the table
 * truncated column content suffixed by `...`

 Tags:
-- AnkTable
+- CliTable

 Needs:
 - impl
 - utest

-#### AnkTable calculates wrapped/truncated column width according to terminal width
+#### CliTable calculates wrapped/truncated column width according to terminal width
-`swdd~cli-ank-table-wrapped-truncated-column-width-depends-on-terminal-width~1`
+`swdd~cli-table-wrapped-truncated-column-width-depends-on-terminal-width~1`

 Status: approved

-When the AnkTable is requested to create a table with a wrapped or truncated column, the AnkTable shall:
+When the CliTable is requested to create a table with a wrapped or truncated column, the CliTable shall:
 * determine the column name length of this column
 * determine the length of the longest content of this column otherwise zero as the longest length if the whole column is empty
 * calculate the maximum between the longest content length and the column name length